Yellowen/Owrang/docs/user/setup/docs.user.setup.opening.md

 ### Opening Accounts

 We usually recommend that you start using accounting in a new financial year, but you could start midway too.
-To setup your accounts, you will need the following for the “day” you start using accounting in ERPNext:
+To setup your accounts, you will need the following for the “day” you start using accounting in Owrang:

 Opening capital accounts - like your shareholder’s (or owner’) capital, loans, bank balances on that day.
 List of outstanding sales and purchase invoices (Payables and Receivables).